 Firstly, consider the technology you’re using, as well as what your presenter has access to.
 Where will they be located?
 How reliable is their internet connection?
 Are they familiar with the technology or will you have to train them?

 Finally, think about the features you want to take advantage of.
 Will every speaker need slides?
-Will everyone be on video?
-Will sessions include a Q&A or public chat session?
+Is everyone be on video?
+Can sessions include a Q&A or public chat session?
 Do your presenters have any additional resources they want to use that will need to be uploaded to the platform?

 Marketing your webinar should include more than just an email.
 Invitations, landing pages, content marketing, banner ads, social tiles, pre-event Twitter chats, video snippets, LinkedIn posts and Facebook discussions can all be utilised as part of your marketing campaign.